odarasimi/odarasimi.github.io/_posts/2024-06-01-PyTorch-is-Ten-out-of-ATen.markdown

 - These C++ functions are implemented to perform the actual mathematical computations, memory allocation, and other low-level tasks required for tensor operations.

 PyTorch's backend, including ATen, leverages C++ to provide efficient tensor operations, memory management, and hardware abstraction.
 When you execute PyTorch code involving tensor operations, the relevant C++ functions from ATen are used directly, without some separate compilation step to "ATen code."
 This is an orchestra of Python's high-level expressiveness and C++'s performance optimization.
-So whenever we want to optimize our code with GPUs, we provide custom C++ code that we choose to call *C++ extensions* (using the ATen library directly for tensor computations), and we connect our familiar PyTorch frontend (Python) to our custom C++ code with python bindings (we have to connect the frontend to the backend ourselves, because they are custom)...as a consequence we skip the overhead of the python interpreter.
+So whenever we want to optimize our code with GPUs, we provide custom C++ code that we choose to call *C++ extensions* (using the ATen library directly for tensor computations), and we connect our familiar PyTorch frontend (Python) to our custom C++ code with python bindings (we have to connect the frontend to the backend ourselves, because they are custom)...as a consequence we reduce the overhead of the python interpreter.

-**How do we do all this?**
+**How do we do this?**
 ###### To Integrate C++ with PyTorch
 - Write C++ Code: You write C++ code that contains the functionality you need.
 - Compile C++ Code: The C++ code is compiled using a C++ compiler, which generates compiled machine code that can be executed by the CPU.